Platform-OS/pos-cli/README.md

 If you want to open platformOS Admin as soon as `gui serve` is running, add `--open` (`-o`) as your argument.

     pos-cli gui serve [environment] -o

+#### Running with sync

+Usualy in day to day work you want to have `gui serve` and `sync` run.
+You can do it with one command:

+    pos-cli gui serve [environment] -o --sync

 #### GraphiQL Browser